 CANADA FX DEBT-C$ falls as crude oil prices, stock market losses weigh

-(Adds strategist comment, updates prices) * Canadian dollar ends C$1.4027, or 71.29 U.S. cents * Currency pulls back from Monday's nearly four-week high * Bond prices higher across maturity curve on flight to safety By Alastair Sharp TORONTO, Feb 2 (Reuters) - The Canadian dollar weakened against its U.S. counterpart on Tuesday, pulling back from a nearly four-week high as lower crude oil prices and stock market losses weighed on the risk-sensitive commodity currency.
-Oil prices sank for a second day as hopes for a deal between OPEC and Russia on output cuts faded and concerns rose about mild winter weather dampening demand.
-The loonie, as Canada's currency is colloquially known, had strengthened on Monday despite the lower oil price.
-Stocks slid worldwide after three days of gains.
-Canada's main index fell 1.8 percent, with its energy sector off 3.5 percent.
-The Canadian dollar ended the session at C$1.4027 to the greenback, or 71.29 U.S. cents, weaker than Monday's official close of C$1.3930, or 71.79 U.S. cents.
-The move came against a broadly weaker greenback, which tumbled against the yen and slipped against the euro as oil's fall added to concerns about global economic growth.
-Mazen Issa, a senior foreign exchange strategist at Toronto-Dominion Bank, said the Canadian currency appears comfortable trading in a C$1.40-C$1.45 range and that oil may be giving up some of its influence over the currency to U.S.-Canada interest rate spreads, which have tightened in recent days.
-"It's still very much a fluid, raw risk, but it's very interesting to note the rate spreads growing in significance in terms of being a driver for the currency," Issa said.
-Renewed pressure on oil prices has left the market fully discounting a July interest rate cut from the Bank of Canada after implying a 90 percent probability on Monday.
-The currency had rebounded since touching its weakest since 2003 on Jan.
-20 after the central bank kept rates on hold.
-Fellow commodity currency the Australian dollar fell after the country's central bank held rates steady while leaving the door open to further easing.
-The Canadian currency's strongest level of the session was C$1.3940, while C$1.4082 was its weakest.
+* Canadian dollar at C$1.4080 or 71.02 U.S. cents * Currency pulls back from a nearly four-week high on Monday * Bond prices higher across the maturity curve on flight to safety TORONTO, Feb 2 (Reuters) - The Canadian dollar weakened against its U.S. counterpart on Tuesday, pulling back from a nearly four-week high as lower crude oil prices and stock market losses weighed on the risk-sensitive commodity currency.
+Oil prices fell more than 4 percent on Tuesday, extending their decline on Monday, as hopes for a deal between OPEC and Russia on output cuts faded.
+World stocks dipped after a three-day run of gains as the drop in oil prices sparked renewed nerves.
+Fellow commodity currency the Australian dollar also fell after the Reserve Bank of Australia left rates on hold at 2 percent, but left the door open to further easing.
+At 9:12 a.m.
+EST (1412 GMT), the Canadian dollar was trading at C$1.4080 to the greenback, or 71.02 U.S. cents, much weaker than Monday's official close of C$1.3930, or 71.79 U.S. cents.
+The currency's strongest level of the session was C$1.3940, while C$1.4080 was its weakest.
+The currency touched on Monday its strongest since Jan.
+5 at C$1.3908.
+Renewed pressure on crude oil prices has left the market fully discounting a July interest rate cut from the Bank of Canada after implying a 90 percent probability on Monday.
+Nonetheless, the Canadian dollar has rallied more than 4 percent since hitting on Jan.
+20 its weakest since 2003 at C$1.4689.
 Canadian government bond prices were higher across the maturity curve on the flight to safety.
-The two-year price was up 8.5 Canadian cents to yield 0.377 percent and the benchmark 10-year surged C$1.03 to yield 1.118 percent.
-The Canada-U.S. 2-year spread was 2.7 basis points less negative at -36.1 basis points as Treasuries outperformed at the front and the belly of the curve.
-Canadian employment data for January and trade data for December are due on Friday, as are U.S. jobs data.
-(Additional reporting by Fergal Smith; Editing by W Simon and James Dalgleish)
+The two-year price was up 6.5 Canadian cents to yield 0.387 percent and the benchmark 10-year rose 54 Canadian cents to yield 1.171 percent.
+The curve flattened, as the spread between the 2-year and 10-year yields narrowed by 2.5 basis points to 78.4 basis points, indicating outperformance for longer-dated maturities.
+The Canada-U.S. 10-year spread was 0.7 of a basis point less negative at -72.9 basis points as Treasuries outperformed.
+Canadian employment data for January and trade data for December are due on Friday.
+(Reporting by Fergal Smith Editing by W Simon)

 © Thomson Reuters 2016 All rights reserved.